chethanrao/ProductDesignVsCareerChoices/Readme.txt

 of a rectangle that got bigger before its breadth got increased as a result the area of the rectangle that is the cash burn increased due to the wrong idea.
 Every idea needs to be unit tested with proper data before moving it into production.

+Citations:
+Clayton M. Christensen, How will you measure your life?